paxbun/gobley/docs/versioned_docs/version-0.2.0/docs/4-cross-compilation-tips.md

 You're ready to start building your library and application for Linux.

-## LLVM version compatibility on Apple Platforms
+## Be aware of deployment target version on Apple Platforms

-If you encounter an undefined symbols linker error like the following when building your Rust library that has a dependency on a C library for iOS, you may have an LLVM version compatibility issue.
+If you encounter a linker error like the one shown below while building your Rust library for iOS and your library depends on a C library, this might be due to an iOS version incompatibility.

 ```
 Undefined symbols for architecture arm64: